-Although a SwapMove on a single variable is essentially just two ChangeMoves, it's often the winning step where the first of the two ChangeMoves would not be the winning step because it leaves the solution in a state with broken hard constraints.
+Although a SwapMove on a single variable is essentially just two ChangeMoves, it's often the winning step in cases that the first of the two ChangeMoves would not win because it leaves the solution in a state with broken hard constraints.
 For example: swapping the room of two lectures doesn't bring the solution in a intermediate state where both lectures are in the same room which breaks a hard constraint.